 Fans will witness the same on these boxed sets.
-Together, they include every original episode from the series.
-However, these releases raise one very important question: Why isn’t Alfred Hitchcock Presents available on the Blu-ray format?
+It is wonderful to see that every original episode from the series is now available on DVD, but it is impossible not to wonder why Alfred Hitchcock Presents isn’t available on the Blu-ray format.
 Frankly, we’d even settle for a proper Blu-ray release of just the Hitchcock directed episodes!
-Fans have been waiting for quite some time, and it is difficult to understand why Universal hasn’t invested in such a much needed upgrade.
+Fans have been waiting for quite some time, and it is difficult to understand why Universal hasn’t invested in an upgrade.
 Then again, some of his theatrical films still aren’t available on the format.

 Review by: Devon Powell